LiyangSong/Advertisement-CTR-Prediction/phase2_plan.md

    - Transformations of features - not need
    - Aggregate into new features - not need
 3. Create a pipeline of transformer (Liyang)
-   - Drop duplicate obs
+   - Drop duplicate obs  - done
-   - Target Encoding
+   - Target Encoding - done
-   - Drop attributes (useless/high correlation)
+   - Drop attributes (useless/high correlation) - done
-   - Feature scaling
+   - Feature scaling - done
-4. EDA on transformed data (Liyang)
+4. EDA on transformed data (Liyang) - done
 5. Document what you have learned.
 (Liyang, Qian)